 With his left arm hanging lifeless at his side, Harnett managed to open the door slightly with his right hand, kicking it fully open with his left foot.
 He then scrambled free from the car, drew his gun with his right hand and opened fire as Archer fled the scene.

 Harnett radioed for help with his uninjured arm, then engaged in a foot pursuit until Archer was apprehended by authorities some blocks away.

 Thankfully, Harnett is alive today.
 We should all take a moment to thank God that heroes like Jason Harnett exist.
-We should also for the lessons these stories can teach us if we're willing to learn.
+We should also seek out the lessons these stories can teach us if we're willing to learn.
 Here's a few that stuck me:

 3. Firing one handed.
 I've heard it said, "it's a handgun, not a hands gun."
-Shooting two-handed is a luxury no one can guarantee you.
-It wasn't available to Officer Harnett that night.
-Research from police involved shootings indicate it's not uncommon for officers to fire their weapon one-handed during a gunfight.
+Shooting two-handed is a luxury, not a right.
+Just ask Officer Harnett.
+Research from police involved shootings indicate it's not uncommon for officers to sustain a wound to their hand during a gunfight.
 It happens more than you think.
-Can you shoot, reload and clear a malfunction one-handed?
-The data suggests we should.
+The question for you is, can you shoot, reload and clear a malfunction one-handed?
+The data suggests you should.

 4. Fighting from unorthodox positions.
 Flat ranges are good to build fundamentals, but you have to progress from there if you want to build true tactical skills.
 Grab a blue gun or clear and make safe your carry weapon.
 Practice dry-firing from unorthodox positions.
-This includes moving from different points of cover or from a position of disadvantage.
+Practice drawing from inside a vehicle, sitting down, kneeling behind cover, etc. Don't forget to practice moving from different points of cover or from a position of disadvantage.

 May God grant us the courage, skill, and strength of character to fight and prevail over those who would do us harm.